Nair: Birth and death rituals

 The Nair traditionally practised certain rituals relating to births, although often only for those of the first-born.
 Of these, pulicudi was the most significant to them.
-This involved rubbing coconut oil into the pregnant woman, followed by bathing, formal dressing, consultation with an astrologer regarding the expected date of birth and a ceremonial drinking of tamarind juice, dripped along the blade of a sword.
+This involved rubbing coconut oil onto the pregnant woman, followed by bathing, formal dressing, consultation with an astrologer regarding the expected date of birth and a ceremonial drinking of tamarind juice, dripped along the blade of a sword.
 The woman would also select a grain, from which it was believed possible to determine the gender of the child.
 This ritual was performed in front of the community and contained many symbolic references; for example, the use of the sword was believed to make the child a warrior.

 In the months subsequent to the birth there followed other rituals, including those of purification and the adornment of the child with a symbolic belt to ward off illness, as well as a name-giving ceremony at which an astrologer again played a significant role.
 There were also various dietary restrictions, both for the woman during pregnancy and for the child in the first few months of its life.

 Although birth was considered to be ritually polluting, a death in the family was thought to be much more so.
-In the case of the death of the oldest member of the family, whether male or female, the body would be cremated on a pyre; for all other family members burial was the norm.
+In the case of the death of the oldest member of the family, whether male or female, the body would be cremated on a pyre; for all other family members, burial was the norm.
 In either case, the ceremonies were conducted by the Maran subgroup of the community and they utilised both elements of superstition and of Hinduism.
 The occasions involving cremation were more ritualised than those involving burial.

-An elaborate fourteen-day period of mourning followed the cremation, during which the family performed various symbolic acts around the pyre and were regarded to be highly polluted in ritual terms, thus necessitating not only that they took regular baths but also that any other Nair who might touch them must also take a bath.
+An elaborate fourteen-day period of mourning followed the cremation, during which the family performed various symbolic acts around the pyre and were regarded to be highly polluted in ritual terms, thus necessitating not only that they took regular baths, but also that any other Nair who might touch them must also take a bath.
 The period was followed by a feast and by participation in sports events, which also involved Nairs from nearby villages.
 Subsequently, the family stayed in mourning while one male member undertook a diksha, during which time he had to maintain a pure life.
 This involved him living with a Brahmin, bathing twice daily and desisting from cutting either his hair or his fingernails, as well as being prevented from speaking with or indeed even seeing women.
-In some cases the diksha might last for a year rather than the more usual forty-one days, in which case there would be considerable celebration at its end.
+In some cases, the diksha might last for a year rather than the more usual forty-one days, in which case there would be considerable celebration at its end.